0xrawsec/whids/doc/apis.md

   "error": ""
 }
 ```
-As stdout may countain binary data it is **base64 encoded**, after decoding we get
+As stdout may contain binary data it is **base64 encoded**, after decoding we get
 ```txt
  Volume in drive C has no label.
  Volume Serial Number is 9274-71C1